 How 75media is Overcoming the Barriers to Eco-friendliness

-75media is certainly blazing a trail for others to follow in terms of the eco-friendliness of paper billboards, primarily by tackling a number of prominent obstacles that have prevented others from accomplishing this goal.
+75media is certainly blazing a trail for others to follow in terms of the eco-friendliness of classic billboards, primarily by tackling a number of prominent obstacles that have prevented others from accomplishing this goal.

-These include the use of vinyl banners, which represents standard practice in the paper billboard industry and provides a huge environmental challenge.
+These include the use of vinyl banners, which represents standard practice in the classic billboard industry and provides a huge environmental challenge.
 After all, these banners cannot be recycled at present, and while there are plans to change this in the near-term this should not distract from the fact that they’re sent to landfill on a huge scale.

 To put this into context, approximately 300,000 billboards produce hundreds and thousands of pounds of vinyl waste every single year in the U.S. alone, while it’s thought that the cost of sending billboard skins to landfill in Australia costs up to $200,000 (£107,000) every single year.

 With discarded vinyl skins also causing significant damage to ocean ecosystems and marine wildlife, it’s little wonder that classic billboard suppliers have struggled to boost their environmental credentials throughout the ages.

 However, 75media is bucking this trend by ensuring that all of its posters are recyclable and therefore not sent to landfill.
 Instead, the billposters remove all old skins and take them to relevant recycling plants, reducing the brand’s carbon footprint and that of the industry as a whole.